Phillip-England/lux/README.md

 2. Catering PDF Downloader - This pulls our catering orders for the next business date and pulls useful data from the pdf.

 3. Groupme Message - This will take in a message as a parameter and will send it out to a selected Groupme account.
+Can send to multiple chats on a single account using aria-labels

+4. Slack Message - this will take in a message as a parameter and will sent it out to a selected Slack account.
+Can send on multiple channels in a single account using channel ids.